gobackup/gobackup.github.io/source/configuration/archive.html.md

 # Archive

-Archive is packaging files, directoies into a single file `.tar`.
+Archive is packaging files, and directories into a single file `.tar`.

 ## Config

-- `includes` - files, path you want package.
+- `includes` - files, path you want to package.
-- `excludes` - you may need ignore some path.
+- `excludes` - you may need to ignore some paths.